-Our variable rate exposure at the end of December 2016 was limited to current short-term loans.
+Our variable rate exposure at the end of December 2017 was limited to current short-term loans.

-The loans taken out by SOGECLAIR are fixed-rate loans.
+The loans taken out by SOGECLAIR are fixed-rate loans or are subject of rate swaps.

 Additional information is given in paragraph 1.3.4 of the consolidated appendix given in chapter 20.3.2 of this reference document.